healeycodes/inkbyexample/README.md

     }
 ]

 end := 'The end section is left of the terminal output.
-It can also be left empty.'
+It can be left empty.'
 ```

 <br>